 Hours: 10:00 - 17:00

 Get the information you need to get your first documentary made.
-London Film Academy’s Documentary Foundation focuses on the difficulties that first-time documentary filmmakers are up against, providing the strategies and skills to ensure you get your project to the finish line.
+Our Documentary Foundation provides the strategies and skills first-time documentary filmmakers need to ensure they get their projects to the finish line.

 Our course gives you an intensive overview of the documentary industry, including festivals, broadcasters and funding bodies.
 The week is made up of project consultations and group work designed to move your project forward.
 You look at how to film an interview discreetly, ethically and safely.
 In five days you cover: